Which is the best mindmapping software?

 I track discussions about mind mapping on Twitter and in blogs, and I often hear or read the question “Which is the best mindmapping software?”
 Anyone who gives you a single, immediate answer either knows you and your mindmapping activities very well, or is likely recommending the one that they’ve become familiar with themselves.

 What is “best” depends so much on how you use mind maps.
-Some people use them for study, some for planning projects, some for organizing information, some for sparking ideas and facilitating brainstorming sessions, some for planning the writing of a report or blog.
+Some people use them for study, some for planning projects, some for organizing information, some to spark ideas and facilitate brainstorming sessions, some while planning the writing of a report or blog post.
 Some mindmap alone, others mindmap in groups.
-Most of us probably do all of these from time to time, so we need a quiver full of arrows to choose from, some free, some not so free.
+Most of us probably do all of these from time to time, so we need a quiver full of arrows to choose from.
+Here you will find recommendations, some free and some not so free.

 One package can’t support all user profiles …

 . . . or even all occasions, so I’ve split this into a few articles.
 Choose the one(s) that fit your needs, or browse them all.
 You’ll find a link to the next article at the foot of each:

 Where the PROCESS is what matters to you:

 reports or blogs

 maps, but useful)